-During maternity leave, a woman has a right to maternity pay.
-According to the Financial Support to Families with Children Act, the amount of maternity pay is equal to the average basic salary paid in the past twelve months prior to the month in which maternity leave was taken, up to a maximum amount of five average salaries in Serbia.
+During maternity leave, a woman has the right to maternity pay.
+According to the Financial Support to Families with Children Act, the amount of maternity pay is equal to the average basic salary paid in the past 12 months prior to the month in which maternity leave was taken, and increased on the basis of time spent at work for each full year of work up to a maximum- amount of five average salaries in Serbia.
 During pregnancy and maternity leave and child nursing leave, an employer cannot terminate an employee's contract of employment.

 In addition if an employee is in fixed-term employment, such employment is automatically extended to the end of such leave.